Programming Men’s Class Schedule

 The Fatherhood course is designed to assist fathers in developing a positive attitude toward being a dad to their children with an emphasis on personal growth and family success.
 Relationship skills are stressed with a focus on developing interpersonal skills through self-evaluation, methods of conflict resolution, behavioral concepts, and effective communication principles.

-LDS Church Services (Sun 10:00am)
+Church Services (Sun 10:00am, Biweekly)

-Narcotics Anonymous (Thu 7:00pm)
+Narcotics Anonymous (Saturday Afternoons)

 An open discussion meeting sharing experience, strength, and hope with each other to help solve common problems with narcotics.

-Life Principles Based on the Bible (9:15am)
+Life Principles Based on the Bible (Biweekly)

-A educational class using the Bible as a reference to have a discussion on scheduled topics to provide good direction in life.
+An educational class using the Bible as a reference to have a discussion on scheduled topics to provide good direction in life.

-Southwest High School
+Southwest High School (TBA)

 Lessons are designed to help you earn your GED or diploma.
 GED testing is provided.
-Completion of course may be done while in PCF or after release at SWHS in St George.
+Completion of the course may be done while in PCF or after release at SWHS in St George.
 Students who attend SWHS are allowed to attend the “SWHS Movie Day” which typically will show recently released movies, based on attendance and/or study level gains.

 You will need to attend Registration before attending regular school.
 Acceptance to High School is dictated by certain prerequisites and eligibility requirements.